Priw8/cyber-shadow-extractor/README.md

     uint8_t  sound_data[size]; // Raw .ogg or .wav file depending on audio_type
 }
 ```
 Because these are literally .wav and .ogg files placed inside of the Assets file, they are trivial to extract once you find them.

+**In some games, only the `audio_type` and `size` fields are present!**

 ### `shader_offsets`
 These offsets point to pairs of shaders (vertex and fragment).